vsrinivas/fuchsia/bin/netconnector/README.md

 unless something tries to connect to it.
 Typically, that something would be `netconnector` running in its utility mode.

-This `services.config` example also shows the registration of a responder, namely `netconnector_example`.
-All the responders should be registered in this way.
-The service name (e.g. "netconnector::ExampleResponder") should match the service name in the NetConnector responder registration.

 Typically, the host name won't be specified in `bootstrap`'s config file or in `netconnector`'s.
-That's because these config files typically come unaltered from the build and aren't tailored to specific devices.
-Instead, the host name is typically specified when the `netconnector` utility is used to start the listener.
+That's because these config files usually come unaltered from the build and aren't tailored to specific devices.
+Instead, the host name is specified when the `netconnector` utility is used to start the listener.

 In the near future, device name resolution will be implemented using mDNS.
 In the mean time and in environments in which mDNS can't operate, config file and